nextcloud-libraries/nextcloud-dialogs/README.md

 #### Use the FilePickerBuilder
 This way you do not need to use Vue, but can programatically spawn a FilePicker.
+The FilePickerBuilder is included in the main entry point of this library, so you can use it like this:

 ```js
 import { getFilePickerBuilder } from '@nextcloud/dialogs'